-Tom met 30 year old Geraldton nurse, Evelyne Kelly, in 1922 and they were married on Christmas day, 1922 in the Stella Maris Convent Chapel, Geraldton.
-A daughter, Moya, was born in October 1923 and a son, Thomas, in February 1925.
-Evelyne died on the 1st of March 1925 a few days after the birth of Thomas.
+Tom met 30 year old Geraldton nurse, Everlyne Kelly, in 1922 and they were married on Christmas Day, 1922in the Stella Maris Convent Chapel, Geraldton.
+A daughter, Moya, was born in October 1923 and son, Thomas, February 1925.
+Everlyne died on the 1st of March 1925 a few days after the birth of Thomas

 Tom lost the 1926 election.